g-leech/argmin-gravitas/_posts/2024-06-29-my-other-thesis.markdown

 Analytical index!!!

+---

 Comparing evidential standards across fields.
 Which is easiest to publish in?
 Which replicates?
 What's the average Bayes factor?

+---

+When is evidence better than nothing?
+    I say that you can't trust observational studies unless they do craploads of really careful data and model checking.
+But it's not obvious that e.g. my mask paper is nonzero evidence even so.

+---

+We did independent data entry on the psych dataset; FORRT did a round, then my small team (thanks Sam) did one.
+A typical data entry error rate on a crowdsourced dataset is 2%.

+Clearly we can't take the independent product 2% x 2% = 0.4% as the new estimate, it's going to be much higher because the errors are correlated (some cases are much trickier than others).
+But I could have estimated this!
+First I would produce like 20 really really really carefully labelled ground truth examples.
+Then I would get my actual two sets of volunteers to label them and estimate the error correlation.
+  You could also do some clever work to estimate the size of the label-difficulty `tail'.
+You could also do Bayesian labelling where the given two labels are just evidence about the actual label.

 Vast GPT-enabled exhaustive literature reviews